 - Cost in Big Cities – On average, the cost can range between $50-100 for a 5×10 unit.

-Storage units are not suitable for human beings, or any living animal, to live in.
+Storage units are not suitable for human beings, or any living animal, to occupy.
 They are not equipped with plumbing nor are they connected to electricity because they are not meant to be habitable.
-Unfortunately, the demographics of people renting storage units are the same people who are forced onto the street with no place to go and by no other means, they take the risk by sleeping in the storage unit.
+Unfortunately, the demographics of people renting storage units are often those that have been forced onto the street with little to no other living options.
+Therefore, some people take the risk of sleeping in a storage unit.

 If found spending a night or living in a storage unit, the renter will most likely lose the unit and will be forced to take their belongings elsewhere.
 If children are involved, there could be potential criminal charges brought.

-It’s standard in the self-storage industry to have insurance on stored goods a mandatory service.
+It’s standard in the self-storage industry to have mandatory insurance for stored goods, which covers basic losses from fire and theft.
 If a customer refuses to buy storage unit insurance, they will be denied the storage unit.
-Insurance covers basic losses from fire and theft.
-Most storage unit facilities offer the unit and the insurance as a package but customers are free to go find competitive rates elsewhere.
+Most storage unit facilities offer the unit and the insurance as a package, but customers are free to search for competitive rates elsewhere.
+Storage unit insurance should be included in the invoice if bought from the same company renting out the unit.